DemiaLana/engeto-projekt-4/README.md

 - Calculation: average wage (`avg_salary`) from the primary table.
 - Conclusion: Average wage increased from **9778,67** (2000) to **10500,00** (2001) and remained the same in 2002.
+- Manager's note: Average wage rose in 2001 and plateaued in 2002; monitor labor cost trends for budgeting.

 2) Wage growth between years

 - Calculation: year‑on‑year growth (`growth`) of the average wage.
 - Conclusion: Wage growth was **721,33** (2000→2001) and **0,00** (2001→2002).
+- Manager's note: The increase appears one‑off in 2001; do not assume continued growth without more data.

 3) Average price per year

 - Calculation: average price (`avg_price`) from the primary table.
 - Conclusion: Average price increased from **109124,50** (2000) to **115500,00** (2002).
+- Manager's note: Prices show a steady rise; assess impact on margins and customer purchasing power.

 4) Price growth between years

 - Calculation: year‑on‑year growth (`growth`) of the average price.
 - Conclusion: Highest price growth was **3875,50** (2000→2001) and **2500,00** (2001→2002).
+- Manager's note: Inflation peaked in 2000→2001; monitor input costs and pricing strategy.

 5) Wage vs. price ratio (`salary_vs_price`)

 - Calculation: comparison of average wage and average price per year.
 - Conclusion: The wage‑to‑price ratio remained stable around **0,09**, indicating balanced growth of wages and prices.
+- Manager's note: Stable ratio suggests maintained purchasing power; continue regular monitoring.

 ---